Arborist Services for Landscape Architects

 |---|---|---|

-| Palo Alto | ADU permits, remodel TPPs, native oak reports | Species-specific — must know native vs. non-native thresholds |
+| Palo Alto | ADU permits, remodel TPPs, native oak reports | Species-specific β must know native vs. non-native thresholds |

-| San Mateo | Any tree over 56″ needs documentation for removal | All-species ordinance — broadest protection on Peninsula |
+| San Mateo | Any tree over 56β³ needs documentation for removal | All-species ordinance β broadest protection in the Bay Area |

 | Redwood City | Heritage tree assessments, street tree work | Dual heritage + street tree program |

-| Menlo Park | All tree work on protected trees | Must use city-approved arborist list — I'm on it |
+| Menlo Park | All tree work on protected trees | Must use city-approved arborist list β I'll connect you with the best certified team |

 | Burlingame | Hillside projects, in-lieu fee calculations | $22,262 potential in-lieu fee; 25% annual pruning cap |